ayuusweetfish/Rolling-Tail-Headlines/README.md

 Inquiring minds alike, Fox Newroll Network (FoxNN) gets you covered!
 In the 22nd century, foxes are the playful super-wizards.
 They traverse the world on a daily basis, observing, and discovering through a mechanism known as 'heads or tails' (no, it's not coin flipping, just some fox magic outside of the reach of languages).

-Bring your cup of moonbeam tea, join the foxes in their adventure for this issue.
+Bring your cup of moonbeam tea, join the foxes in their inquiries for this issue.

-*A text-based exploration.
+*A text-based exploration, with a grain of artificial imagination.
 Play with any one of mouse/keyboard/touchscreen.
 Controls are explained in-game.
 Landscape screen recommended.*